I already have a consent or a consent application

 Land Use Capability

 Land Use Capability (LUC) is an estimate of the land’s capacity to sustain productive agricultural use based on a range of characteristics including soil type, drainage, aspect and slope.
 The analysis results in land being ranked on a scale from I-VIIl, where Class I is elite land suitable for intensive arable uses, and Class VIII is non-productive land unsuitable for agriculture.

-The N loss targets based on LUC proposed under Plan Change 2 are provided below (note these figures are subject to confirmation in their decision).
 Your farm area needs to be mapped for LUC to determine your farm LUC rating.
 Talk to your nutrient management consultant if you do not already have an LUC map for your farm.

 You can challenge the LUC classification of your farm’s soils by getting a qualified soil scientist to assess your farm.
 You will need to contact Horizons and ask them for the names of suitably qualified people if you wish to pursue reclassification.

 How long will my consent last for under Plan Change 2?

 The Plan Change recommended that consents be issued for no more than 10 years.

 I have a baseline report for my farm using 2012/2013 data, is this still relevant?

 The baseline report is a valuable document to support consent applications.
 If you choose to use the alternative consent pathway, the 2012/13 data is relevant.
 The baseline report includes Overseer analysis based on your farm system (2012/13), and a report containing farm maps, effluent system description, waterway information and more.
 Your nutrient management consultant can source your baseline report directly from DairyNZ if you don’t have a copy.

 What are some options to reduce N losses on my farm?